Student Travel Proposal

 - Students must be enrolled in 6 units of coursework on the Main (Auraria) MSU Denver Campus the semester they plan to travel.
 Extended campus courses, correspondent courses and other coursework exempt from the Student Affairs Fee do not count toward the 6-credit requirement.
 No exceptions can be made for this enrollment requirement.

 - Students must have a cumulative GPA of 3.0 or higher.

 How to Apply:

-- The travel advisor and Individual/Lead Student should contact the Director of Student Travel (303-556-2595) to schedule a meeting at least two weeks in advance of submitting a travel proposal.
+- The Individual/Lead Student must schedule a consultation meeting at least two weeks in advance of submitting a travel proposal.
 Click on the following link to access the Consultation Request Form: https://orgsync.com/34367/forms/69229.
 This consultation is necessary so that the specifics of the funding process, including the proposal and presentation, may be discussed.

 - A completed Student Travel Program Travel Proposal must be submitted in accordance with the Proposal Submission Dates (see proposal deadline schedule below).